Click below to receive email updates as they becomes available. Walk of Unity, an Interfaith Gathering. July 8, 2018

 a registered 501(c)3 nonprofit

-To promote dialogue and trust between communities of different faiths.
+To promote dialogue, trust, and collaboration between communities of different faiths.

 A more peaceful world, where empathy and generosity strengthen communities and create opportunities.

 Interfaith Dialogue Project respects the beliefs, sacred writings, and contribution that all religions have made to the history and diversity of the world.
 The organization is committed to creating and promoting an environment that respects all faiths.

 Interfaith Dialogue Project embraces the core values of accountability, transparency, diversity, and fairness.
 The organization will build its programs and policies around these ideals; including communications, hiring practices, board and volunteer selections, financial matters and fundraising, communities served, and public disclosure.

 To best serve its mission, the organization will remain neutral on all issues of faith; including the authenticity of any particular religion or belief.

 Religious freedom is a fundamental human right.
 Our beliefs are sacred.
 There is honor in calling oneself Muslim, Jew, Christian, Hindu, or Buddhist; or being a part of any other religion.
 Our faith, our culture, and our differences should be held in esteem and respected.

 Interfaith Dialogue Project is about creating opportunities to bring people together; people with different ideas, beliefs, and cultures.

 The organization will pursue its mission through community-based programs, national outreach, advocacy through media, web-based programs, research, publications, and conferences.
 Programs will focus primarily in the United States, particularly in areas with diverse religious and cultural populations.
 Over time, and based on resources and opportunities, outreach may extend into other countries and regions.